 As a first step, check whether you meet the conditions for Working Tax Credit.
 There are separate conditions for the childcare element.

-If you meet the conditions for the childcare element, and you have informed the Tax Credit Office about your childcare costs, it will be included in the calculation.
-This means you should get more help (but it may not be as much as the childcare element itself due to the way your income reduces your tax credits).
+If you meet the conditions for the childcare element you will have to inform the Tax Credit Office about your childcare costs so they will be included in the calculation.
+This means you should get more help (but it may not be as much as the childcare element itself due to the way your income reduces your Tax credits).